neophob/PixelController/README.md

  * Java Runtime, v1.6+

-You can start PixelController with an integrated GUI by double click on `PixelController.jar` or you can start the console version (for example on the Raspberry PI) of PixelController by executing the `console\PixelController.sh` (OSX/Linux) or `console\PixelController.cmd` (Windows) Script.
+You can start PixelController with an integrated GUI by double click on `PixelController.jar` or you can start the console version (for example on a Raspberry PI) of PixelController by executing the `console\PixelController.sh` (OSX/Linux) or `console\PixelController.cmd` (Windows) Script.

-By default PixelController has **no configured** output device (= your .
+By default PixelController has **no configured** output device (= no configured LED Matrix).
 To change that open the `data/config.properties` configuration file and make the necessary changes, lines starting with # are ignored.
 The most important parts are:

     output.resolution.x=8
     output.resolution.y=8